Chart Color Schemes

 Eagle Vale features high concentrations of family households, with a higher-than-average median household size

-Family households account for 83.5% of all households, including 39.2% couples with children, 22.6% couples without children, and 19.6% single parent families.
-Non-family households constitute the remaining 16.5%, with lone person households at 14.1% and group households comprising 2.6%.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.9.
+Family households constitute 83.5% of all households, including 39.2% couples with children, 22.6% couples without children, and 19.6% single parent families.
+Non-family households comprise the remaining 16.5%, with lone person households at 14.1% and group households at 2.6%.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households